Colossus (character): Ultimate Marvel

 Following Xavier's death, Northstar asks Colossus to come stay with him at the Academy of Tomorrow.
 Colossus finds a job as a construction worker and refuses to join Bishop's X-Men team.

-It has been revealed that Colossus is dependent on the mutant enhancement drug Banshee for his super-human strength; without it, he cannot so much as lift his arms in his organic steel mode.
-It was also revealed that Peter came to work for the Russian mob after being banished from his home by his father, who had accidentally discovered him in bed with another man.
+It has been revealed that Colossus is dependent on the mutant enhancement drug Banshee for his super-human strength.
+Without it, he cannot so much as lift his arms in his organic steel mode.
+It was also revealed that Peter came to work for the Russian mafia after being banished from his home by his father, who had accidentally discovered him in bed with another man.
 Colossus briefly formed a Banshee-enhanced splinter group of X-Men, but they have since rejoined the main group drug-free.

-After rejoining the main X-Men team, a tsunami hits New York and kills numerous people and superheroes including some of his teammates (Beast, Dazzler, and Nightcrawler).
+After rejoining the main X-Men team during the "Ultimatum, a tsunami hits New York and kills numerous people and superheroes including Beast, Dazzler, and Nightcrawler.
 He fights against Magneto and his Brotherhood in their attack on the world.
 Colossus, alongside Jean Grey, Storm, Iceman, and Rogue, is one of the few X-Men to survive Magneto's rampage.

 At the end of Ultimate X #5, Colossus is shown being held in a government facility: "Camp Angel" along with Storm and Spiral.
 It can be inferred from the narration of Karen Grant that the government is using them for testing on how to remove the mutant gene.
 At the start of Ultimate Comics: X-Men as a series, Colossus is seen in this camp.
 Despite the government's claims that mutants are being well-treated, Colossus is being maliciously tortured with electrical sticks.
 When the prison is overruled, and arguments started between Storm and Stacy X over the treatment of Warden Lake and Major Walker, until Colossus kills Lake, summoning a fleet of Nimrod Model Sentinels.